dmuth/splunk-lab/README.md

 ### How do I get this to work in Vagrant?

-If you're running <a href="https://github.com/dmuth/docker-in-vagrant">Docker in Vagrant</a>, or just plain Vagrant, you'll run into issues because Splunk does some low-level stuff with its Vagrant directory that will result in errors like this:
+If you're running <a href="https://github.com/dmuth/docker-in-vagrant">Docker in Vagrant</a>, or just plain Vagrant, you'll run into issues because Splunk does some low-level stuff with its Vagrant directory that will result in errors in `splunkd.log` that look like this:

 ```
 11-15-2022 01:45:31.042 +0000 ERROR StreamGroup [217 IndexerTPoolWorker-0] - failed to drain remainder total_sz=24 bytes_freed=7977 avg_bytes_per_iv=332 sth=0x7fb586dfdba0: [1668476729, /opt/splunk/var/lib/splunk/_internaldb/db/hot_v1_1, 0x7fb587f7e840] reason=st_sync failed rc=-6 warm_rc=[-35,1]